Average Sensitivity of Graph Algorithms: Introduction

 \subsection{Organization}

-We show our averagely stable algorithms for the minimum spanning forest problem, the global minimum cut problem, the maximum matching problem, and the vertex cover problems in Sections~\ref{sec:spanning-tree},~\ref{sec:minimum-cut},~\ref{sec:matching}, and~\ref{sec:vertex-cover}, respectively.
-Then, we show a linear lower bound for the 2-coloring problem in Section~\ref{sec:2-coloring}.
+We show our stable-on-average algorithms for the minimum spanning forest problem, the global minimum cut problem, the minimum $s$-$t$ cut problem, and the maximum matching problem problems in Sections~\ref{sec:spanning-tree},~\ref{sec:minimum-cut},~\ref{sec:s-t-min-cut}, and~\ref{sec:matching}, respectively.
+Our lower bounds on the average sensitivity of algorithms for the global minimum cut problem and the maximum matching problem can also be found in Sections~\ref{sec:minimum-cut}, and~\ref{sec:matching}, respectively.
+We show a linear lower bound for the 2-coloring problem in Section~\ref{sec:2-coloring}.
 We discuss general properties of average sensitivity in Section~\ref{sec:general}.